Our history

 2015

 Our draft State-Wide Waste and Resource Recovery Infrastructure Plan is officially endorsed and launched by the state government.
-This new 30-year plan ensures that longer-term planning for waste and recycling infrastructure is delivered in the same way as other essential infrastructure and is seen as a major landmark.
+This new 30-year plan ensures that longer-term planning for waste and recycling infrastructure is delivered in the same way as other essential infrastructure.

 2015